Cross Pollinator Course – Part 3

-3 days, 2 nights each month - May, June, July plus optional non-residential gardening days
+3 days, 2 nights each month - May, June, July plus optional non-residential work days at the college

 Apply